Download our free wedding venue checklist here

 Seated Wedding Games to keep the night fun!

-Covid restrictions have put a dampener on the dancefloor fun but that doesn’t mean it has to be a boring night!
+During the peak of Covid, restrictions put a dampener on the dancefloor fun, but that didn’t mean your wedding had to be a boring night!

-So we put our heads together to come up with some great seated game ideas to keep your guests entertained and laughing throughout the evening:
+We put our heads together to come up with some great seated game ideas to keep your guests entertained and laughing throughout the evening.
+And to be honest, this post still gets a lot of love, even 5 years later!

 Create a list of trivia questions about the bride and groom for guests to answer.
 Have the DJ or a wedding party member read the answers.
 The person at each table with the most correct answers wins.